Borrowed from news.va.gov/132481/celebrating-80-years-of-the-va-home-loan-program/

 The historic signing of the Servicemen’s Readjustment Act of 1944 changed the face of the American landscape as thousands of Veterans took advantage of the VA Home Loan program.
 Using this new benefit, they bought, built, and adapted homes across the nation, creating the suburban communities we see today.
 By 1955, those first recipients had constructed 20 percent of all new homes that were constructed after the war and were granted more than $30 billion in loans to do so.

-Over the next eight decades, VA’s Home Loan program would help Veterans to secure more than 28 million home loans (as of June 2023).
+Over the next eight decades, VA’s Home Loan program will help Veterans to secure more than 28 million home loans (as of June 2023).
 Elements of the VA Home Loan program have changed to better serve Veterans, their families, and their survivors.
 The cornerstone benefits include low interest rates, no insurance payments and no down payment, giving those who sacrifice on behalf of all Americans the ability to buy, build or adapt homes.

 Among other enhancements to the program, VA partnered with Congress to add the Native American Direct Loan (NADL) program and the Specially Adapted Housing (SAH) program.
 NADL offers Native American Veterans—those who have historically served our nation in large numbers—with low interest loans to buy or build homes on federal trust lands.
 The SAH program enables Veterans who have certain service-connected disabilities with grants to buy, build or adapt homes to meet their needs.